maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_6](./images/build/frame/connect_main_electronic_box_6.jpg)

 A small brown wire was cut out and the ends were stripped and twisted.
-Two 4.8 mm spade connectors were then attached to the stripped cables using a plier.
+Two 4.8 mm spade connectors were then attached to the stripped wire using a plier.
 The space connectors were connected between **10** and **1A** on the back side of the C14 connector.

 ![connect_main_electronic_box_7](./images/build/frame/connect_main_electronic_box_7.jpg)